 What we Chapter said we What we have done would do Share GMAC's Set up a Reasonable Adjustments implementation Access group for acute settings on May 2019 Reasonable Adjustment Making public GMAC sent out the guides several times.
-These are guides with GM services also on the website, they are available here Partnership including boards to housing and improve council services accessibility more accessible Create A card for use in hospital setting is now available here personalised RA profiles The NAS Health passport has also been updated in 2020 this can be found here NAS to identify The NAS Autism Friendly Award was paused during places for the coronavirus pandemic Autism Friendly Links with Disabled People's Panel created through Award in GM representation of the GMAC Autistic Adult Advisory and develop group on the panel links with GM Disabled GMAC and GM Disabled People's Panel have worked People's Panel on Concessionary travel pass issue with TfGM.
-This and explore work is still on-going issue of concessionary travel passes Create a The Housing Implementation Group was set up in June 2019 and continued throughout the duration of Housing the strategy Implementation Group Specific guidance on housing developed by the group on eviction and on getting a tenancy, available here Specific working groups developed on advocacy and eviction in autumn 2021 with a view to developing a business case for an autism housing advocacy service
+These are guides with GM services including also on the website, they are available here Partnership housing and boards to council services improve more accessible accessibility Create A card for use in hospital setting is now available here personalised RA The NAS Health passport has also been updated in profiles 2020 this can be found here NAS to identify The NAS Autism Friendly Award was paused during the coronavirus pandemic places for Autism Friendly Links with Disabled People's Panel created through Award in GM representation of the GMAC Autistic Adult Advisory and develop group on the panel links with GM Disabled GMAC and GM Disabled People's Panel have worked People's Panel on Concessionary travel pass issue with TfGM.
+This and explore work is still on-going issue of concessionary travel passes Create a The Housing Implementation Group was set up in June 2019 and continued throughout the duration of the Housing strategy Implementation Group Specific guidance on housing developed by the group on eviction and on getting a tenancy, available here Specific working groups developed on advocacy and eviction in autumn 2021 with a view to developing a business case for an autism housing advocacy service